Forest school LIFE

 We also tell you more about the research evidence that has shown the significant impact of a forest school education and regular outdoor learning on children and their long-term development.

 Typically, children at Little Urban Forest get their hands dirty and muddy while learning about how nature works.
-In the mornings, we will spend most of our time outdoors engaging in explorative play and semi-structured learning.
+In the mornings, we will spend our time outdoors engaging in explorative play and semi-structured learning.
 Sessions continue to take place whether rain or shine.

 When it is drizzling, we just put on our raincoats and boots and jump into the puddle of rainwater, or find out where the birds and tortoises seek shelter.
 The only way we go indoors is to escape a thunderstorm!